produck/crank/packages/crank/README.md

 [![NPM](https://img.shields.io/npm/l/@produck/crank)](https://opensource.org/licenses/MIT)

 # crank
 The framework is to generate program execution engine.
 You should provide `executors`, `program` and `extern` that is customized.
 By providing as mentioned above, you can customize the functions of engine.
-And then you will get the result of execution.THe execution of program support async function and common functon.
+And then you will get the result of execution.
+The execution of program support async function and common functon.

 ## Installation
 ```